What is the best way to integrate with Request?

 Easiest way to integrate Request without having to manage cryptographic keys or infrastructure, and with a fast data access.

-Go to the Request Portal in order to get your API keys, and your are good to go.
+Go to your Request Finance account in order to get your API keys, and your are good to go.
 This is the fastest option to integrate, and also the most performant to fetch requests because the Portal caches them for you.
 More details in the Portal API Documentation or follow the guide.

 Keep in mind that when using the Portal API, Request handles your identity's private key.
 Request empowers all economical actors to control their finance, and fully decentralized organizations may look for a more distributed option.